jpegleg/enchantress/README.md

 ## Command options

-There are two different modes and two types of decryption.
+There are two different cipher modes, two key input modes, and two types of decryption modes.

 ```
-The first mode is with a supplied password interactively supplied in the terminal: -e and -d
+The first mode is with a supplied password interactively supplied in the terminal: -e and -d (-ge and -gd for GCM)
-The second mode is with a password set as the environment variable "ENC": -ee and -de
+The second mode is with a password set as the environment variable "ENC": -ee and -de (-gee and -gde for GCM)
 The two types of decryption are:
-  decryption to a file: -d and -de
+  decryption to a file: -d and -de (-gd and -gde for GCM)
-  decryption to STDOUT: -do and -deo
+  decryption to STDOUT: -do and -deo (-gdo and -gdeo for GCM)
 ```

 ## Project promises